rach7777/monax-may/use_cases/bankers.md

 * [Back-office process automation](https://github.com/eris-ltd/eris-std-lib/blob/master/examples/payroll.sol).
 * [Real-time gross settlement systems](https://bankers.eris.industries/#/26).
 Clearing and settlement is easy with an ErisDB!
 Just write your application, roll your chain [in one command](https://eng.erisindustries.com/tutorials/2015/04/25/make-thelonious-chain/) and you're off to the races.
 Bye-bye, buildings, servers, and employees.
 * [Securitisation and risk transfer](https://db.erisindustries.com/distributed%20business/2015/04/28/smart-securitisation/).
 * Asset creation and tracking and event control, as implemented by our friends over at [Everledger.io](http://www.everledger.io/smart_contracts).
+Here's our [tutorial](https://db.erisindustries.com/legal%20tech/2015/05/01/tracking-digits/) on how to get your own system rolling.
 * [Corporate decisionmaking](https://github.com/project-douglas/eris) and coordination such as bondholder or shareholder resolutions.
 * Task management and reputation management, as implemented by [Microwork](https://bitcoinmagazine.com/20313/microwork-io-uses-smart-contracts-coordinate-small-tasks-worldwide/).